B271042-2024/2025-Alignate/README.txt

+### ADDITIONAL NOTES
+1. If you encounter an error: python packages not found, try deleting folder pypackages and type ./run.sh.
+It may occur as a result of an interrupted previous run.

 ### IMPORTANT!
 - If you move this folder, please remove and re-install python packages (1) if software failed to work.